 - Spelling mistakes

 Rules compliance is an infographic, which is produced from the violations and the weight of the severity of the violations.
 If a candidate was to solve all the violations it would get a score on 100%.
-We can also see if the code has been made worse as well.
+If the candidate increased the violations in the code, this is displayed as well.